INU Student Seminar on the Climate Emergency in Hiroshima, Japan

 Costs

-£0: travel and accommodation costs will be covered in full by DMU.
+£1700: travel will be booked independently (using the DMU Global Bursary) and accommodation costs will be covered in full by DMU.
 Students will be required to pay for: UK and in-country transfers, food and drink, visa (if applicable)

 Funding